List of largest companies in Ireland

 This article lists the largest companies in Ireland in terms of their revenue, net profit and total assets, according to the American business magazines Fortune and Forbes.
 A large part of companies on both lists are registered in Ireland for tax purposes.
+Data from Global Database, a UK-based B2B provider of company information, is also incorporated.

+2024 Global Database list

+This list is based on data from Global Database, which ranks the TOP 3 companies in Ireland by sales revenue.
+The ranking is derived from the reported financial results for the year 2024 and includes key indicators such as revenue, operating income, net income, total assets, and total equity.
+The table also presents each company’s headquarters location, number of employees (where available), and primary industry or business function.
+All financial figures represent the most recent data available for the fiscal year 2023/2024.

 2022 Fortune list

 This list displays all 3 Irish companies in the Fortune Global 500, which ranks the world's largest companies by annual revenue.
 The figures below are given in millions of US dollars and are for the fiscal year 2021.
 Also listed are the headquarters location, net profit, number of employees worldwide and industry sector of each company.

 2022 Forbes list

 This list is based on the Forbes Global 2000, which ranks the world's 2,000 largest publicly traded companies.
 The Forbes list takes into account a multitude of factors, including the revenue, net profit, total assets and market value of each company; each factor is given a weighted rank in terms of importance when considering the overall ranking.
 The table below also lists the headquarters location and industry sector of each company.
 The figures are in billions of US dollars and are for the year 2021.